 The Source of Overtime

 Much more often than not, overtime is a function of staffing.
 Too few people will cause overtime to rise.
-This condition usually arises with companies that are outgrowing the size of their current workforce or, they have a “variable” workload that causes a fixed number of employees to be either “too many” or “too few”, depending on where they are in the cycle.
+This condition usually arises with companies that are outgrowing the size of their current workforce or, have a “variable” workload that causes a fixed number of employees to be either “too many” or “too few”, depending on where they are in the cycle.
 A carousel at the bottom of this page has several blog posts addressing these issues.

 The Benefits of Using Overtime